Motorbike Insurance for 16 Year Olds

 That limits what you can ride pretty much to a 50cc moped and at 16 you must display L (learner) plates at all times.

-But you can’t just buy a moped, slap on an L-plate and get straight behind the handlebars; there are a few other legal requirements as well.
+But you can’t just buy a moped, slap on L-plates and get straight behind the handlebars; there are a few other legal requirements as well.

 What do you need to ride a moped at 16?